-After spending a year travelling the world and witnessing some heartwrenching sights of sick and injured animals (who had no chance at veterinary care or a loving home), I returned home desperate to snuggle our fluffball of a cat, Charlie.
+After spending a year traveling the world and witnessing some heartwrenching sights of sick and injured animals (who had no chance at veterinary care or a loving home), I returned home desperate to snuggle our fluffball of a cat, Charlie.

-But I couldn’t forget what I saw, and wanted to make an even bigger difference to the lives of animals.
+But I couldn’t forget what I saw and wanted to make an even bigger difference to the lives of animals.

-I just didn’t know how, until I remembered both my brother and sister had opened their homes to care for pets through foster organisations.
+I just didn’t know how, until I remembered both my brother and sister had opened their homes to care for pets through foster organizations.
 It seemed like a worthwhile activity I could definitely do to help.
 And it’s something you can do too.

-It doesn’t matter what your circumstances are — a big family, a single parent family or a single person.
+It doesn’t matter what your circumstances are — a big family, a single-parent family, or a single person.
 All that matters is you’re willing and able to care for a pet.
-Without foster carers, cats, kittens, dogs, puppies and other animals are simply put down without much of a chance.
+Without foster carers, cats, kittens, dogs, puppies, and other animals are simply put down without much of a chance.
 Even whole litters of kittens can be discarded, along with their mother.

 Why Your Family Should Foster A Pet (Or Two)

 Here are 10 reasons why your family should consider fostering a pet… or two… or more:

 #1: You Get To Help Save A Pet From Death Row

 This has to be the single, biggest reason why fostering an animal is so important and rewarding.

 Despite government funding and big fundraising drives, many large and well-known animal shelters have high kill rates.